 UCAM has teamed up with our housing partner, housinganywhere, which is available to all foreign students.
 This interactive database is updated regularly and displays vacant accommodation opportunities in and around Murcia.
 Moreover, students can fill in an online form stating the type of accommodation they are looking for.
 Upon submitting their search alert via the online form, a staff member of the International Office will get in touch to provide individual assistance.

-Murcia has several hostels and affordable hotels that can host students at reasonable prices for the first days after their arrivals.
+Murcia has several affordable hotels and hostels that can host students at reasonable prices for the first days here.

 List of useful housing websites:

-We recommend students who wish to live in a quiet area in close proximity to the university to look for flats or studios in the suburbs of La Ñora and Guadalupe.
+We recommend that students who wish to live in a quiet area, in close proximity to the university, look for flats or studios in the suburbs of La Ñora and Guadalupe.

-Another way to move through Murcia, is the Tram, one of the cheapest kind of transportation.
+Another way to move through Murcia is the Tram, one of the cheapest modes of transportation.

 What documents I need to get it?